-As President and Chief Executive Officer of EBA, is responsible for the firm’s overall administration and management and serves as EBA’s client liaison.
-During his more than 30-year distinguished career in engineering, Rizwan supervised a variety of complex and challenging projects and is recognized equally by his clients and colleagues for his leadership, quality designs, rapid response, and exceptional service.
-Before becoming President of EBA, Rizwan was instrumental in establishing and overseeing the operations of the firm’s Water Systems Engineering Department.
+As President and Chief Executive Officer of EBA, Rizwan is responsible for the firm’s overall administration and management and serves as EBA’s client liaison.
+During his more than 30-year distinguished career in engineering, Rizwan supervised a variety of complex and challenging projects.
+He is recognized equally by his clients and colleagues for his leadership, quality designs, rapid response, and exceptional customer service.
+Before becoming President of EBA, Rizwan was instrumental in establishing and overseeing the firm’s Water Systems Engineering Department.

-Rizwan is a registered professional engineer in the state of Maryland and District of Columbia and a graduate of Virginia Tech where he earned his master’s in civil and environmental engineering.
+Rizwan is a registered professional engineer in the state of Maryland and District of Columbia and a graduate of Virginia Tech, where he earned his master’s degree in civil and environmental engineering.

 He has held leadership positions in a variety of professional associations and is currently serving a three-year term on the Maryland Transportation Commission.
 He is also a Past President and National Director of the American Council of Engineering Companies/Metro Washington (ACEC/MW) as well as a current member of the Advisory Board of the Department of Civil Engineering at the University of the District of Columbia (UDC).

 In 2011, Maryland Governor Martin O’Malley appointed him as the Commissioner for the Maryland Higher Education Commission (MHEC); he was reappointed by Governor Larry Hogan in June 2018 and served his term until December 2019.
 In 2008, he was appointed by Governor O’Malley to serve on the Science, Technology, Engineering and Mathematics (STEM) Task Force to create a statewide plan to maintain Maryland’s competitive knowledge-based economy.

 He also served as a director for Howard EcoWorks, a registered non-profit charged with promoting environmentally sustainable projects and youth employment.
-In 2013, recognizing his environmental stewardship, Howard County Executive Ken Ulman appointed Rizwan to serve on the Environmental Sustainability Board until 2015.
-In 2015, he was appointed by Howard County Executive Allan H. Kittleman to serve as co-chair of the Howard County Energy Task Force.
+In 2013, recognizing his environmental stewardship, Howard County Executive Ken Ulman appointed Rizwan to serve on the Environmental Sustainability Board for a 2-year term.
+In 2015, he was appointed by Howard County Executive Allan Kittleman to serve as co-chair of the Howard County Energy Task Force.